Tiger barb, also known as Sumatra barb, is an active shoaling fish found in Southern Asia.

-The tiger barb species have thick bodies with prominent large features such as its caudal Pendicle.
+The tiger barb species have thick bodies with prominent significant features such as its caudal Pendicle.
 It is elongated at the center then gradually becomes slim like a triangle.
 The tiger barbs do not have barbels.

 Tiger barb fishes have bright red to orange shades on the edge of their anal, dorsal, and caudal fin.
-The remaining parts of their fin is a translucent faint red color.
+The remaining parts of their fin are a translucent faint red color.
 The tank-bred tiger barbs have reproduced different variants and colors like the albino tiger barbs and green tiger barbs.
 Their iridescent scales appear like a brownish-gold color.

 The tiger barb’s abdomen is a cream shade with hints of yellow, while its back has some red tints.
-The front of its head is brownish red.
+The front of its head is brownish-red.

 The male and female tiger barbs have some predominant features to differentiate them.
 The females are larger and stocky around the abdomen.
 But the male tiger barbs have brighter coloration and are slimmer than the female.
 Also, they develop a red-colored snout while breeding.

 – Typical Behavior